Skip to content

 Hotplug Network Interfaces

-KubeVirt now supports hotplugging network interfaces into a running Virtual Machine Instance (VMI).
-Hotplug is only supported for interfaces using the virtio model connected through bridge binding.
+Hotplug is supported for interfaces using the virtio model connected through bridge binding or SR-IOV binding.

 Requirements